yasserfarouk/negmas/docs/upgrade_guide.rst

 ------------

 In NegMAS 0.8, you were able to use dicts, lists, tuples, or `OutcomeType` objects as outcomes.
-For examle if we have two issues (price and quantity), you coud represent an outcome  as any of the following:
+For example if we have two issues (price and quantity), you could represent an outcome  as any of the following:

 .. code-block ::